Website icon Xpert.Digital

 The first ETF trading

 In December 2005, Rydex (now Invesco) launched the first currency ETF, the Euro Currency Trust, which tracked the value of the euro.
-In 2007, Deutsche Bank's DB X-Trackers launched the EONIA Total Return Index ETF, which replicates the EONIA.
+In 2007, Deutsche Bank's DB X-Trackers launched the EONIA Total Return Index ETF, which replicates the EONIA index.
 In 2008, the Sterling Money Market ETF and the US Dollar Money Market ETF were launched in London.

-The first leveraged ETF, i.e. with leverage, was issued by ProShares in 2006.
+The first leveraged ETF, i.e., with leverage, was issued by ProShares in 2006.

 In 2008, the SEC approved ETFs that use active management strategies.
-Bear Stearns then launched the first actively managed ETF, the Current Yield ETF, which began trading on the NYSE on March 25, 2008.
+Bear Stearns subsequently launched the first actively managed ETF, the Current Yield ETF, which began trading on the NYSE on March 25, 2008.

-In December 2014, assets under management by US ETFs reached $2 trillion, and by November 2019 they reached $4 trillion.
-In Europe, 1 trillion euros were managed in ETFs in December 2019.
+In December 2014, assets managed by US ETFs reached US$2 trillion, and by November 2019, US$4 trillion.
+In Europe, €1 trillion was managed in ETFs in December 2019.

 ETF characteristics